edurange/strace-lyn/README.md

 4. Create a directory `/tmp/data` with permissions `733` with owner and group root.
 This is the directory in which each file displayed by cat will be squirreled away in a separately named file.
 Naming each file separately (rather than appending all displayed files in one big file) avoids the doubling explosion of the previous version.

-The `733` permissions make it impossible to "stumble upon" the files stored in `/tmp/data`.
+The `733` (that is `rwx_wx_wx`) permissions make it impossible to "stumble upon" the files stored in `/tmp/data`.
 However, files in `/tmp/data` whose names are known can be read by all.
 By using strace, it is possible to see that there's a list of all squirreled-away files in `/tmp/data/filenames`, and people can work from there.